 In September 2015, the Company entered into a note receivable with Rob Mikitarian, a minority owner in APS, in the amount of approximately \$150,000.
 The note accrues interest at 3% per annum and is due on or before September 2017.
-At both June 30, 2017 and March 31, 2017, the balance of the note was approximately \$150,000 and is included in other receivables in the accompanying consolidated balance sheets.
+At both September 30, 2017 and March 31, 2017, the balance of the note was approximately \$150,000 and is included in other receivables in the accompanying consolidated balance sheets.

 In September 2015, the Company entered into a note receivable with Liviu Chindris, M.D., a minority owner in APS, in the amount of approximately \$105,000.
 The note accrues interest at 3% per annum and is due on or before September 2017.
-At June 30, 2017 the balance of the note has been paid and at March 31, 2017, the balance of the note was approximately \$105,000 and is included in other receivables in the accompanying consolidated balance sheets.
-In November, 2016, in connection with a promissory note issued to Dr. Chindris, which the Company has repaid in full, the Company issued Dr. Chindris a warrant to purchase up to 5,000 shares of Common Stock at an exercise price of \$9.00 per share (see Note 2).
+As of September 30, 2017, the balance of the note has been paid; and at March 31, 2017, the balance of the note was approximately \$105,000 and was included in other receivables in the accompanying consolidated balance sheets.
+In November, 2016, in connection with a promissory note issued to Dr. Chindris, which the Company has repaid in full, the Company issued Dr. Chindris a warrant to purchase up to 5,000 shares of Common Stock at an exercise price of \$9.00 per share, which warrant is currently outstanding (see Note 6 "Stockholders' Equity - Warrants" above).

-In December 2016 and June 30, 2017, the Company billed NMM \$930,169 and \$438,307, respectively, for its 50% share of the costs related to APAACO's participation in the NGACO Model that the Company had incurred on behalf of APAACO.
+During the three and six months ended September 30, 2017, the Company billed NMM approximately \$0 and \$400,000, respectively, for its 50% share of the costs related to APAACO's participation in the NGACO Model that the Company had incurred on behalf of APAACO.

-In the ordinary course of the Company's business, the Company from time to time grants options to its employees under its Equity Incentive Plans and enters into employment agreements with its employees, including officers,.
+In the ordinary course of the Company's business, the Company, from time to time, grants options to its employees under its Equity Incentive Plans and enters into employment agreements with its employees, including officers.
 See Note 6 and Note 8 above for addition information.